gegao-nc/fay067.github.com/index.md

 -----------------------------------------------------------------------------------------------
 ### M.S.
 Thesis

-**How People Distinguish Trees in Virtual Environment**(submitted to HCI International 2018)
+**The Effects on User Perception of Uniqueness of Three Factors as Applied to 3-Dimensional Tree Models**

-*Supervised by Dr. [Yingjie Chen](https://polytechnic.purdue.edu/profile/chen489), Dr. [David M Whittinghill](https://polytechnic.purdue.edu/profile/davewhit)(Department of Computer Graphics Technology, Purdue University)*
+*Supervised by Dr. [Yingjie Chen](https://polytechnic.purdue.edu/profile/chen489), Dr. [David M Whittinghill](https://polytechnic.purdue.edu/profile/davewhit)(Department of Computer Graphics Technology, Purdue University), Dr. [Qifan Song](https://www.stat.purdue.edu/people/faculty/qfsong)(Department of Statistics, Purdue University)*

-The goal of the thesis is to find out whether and to what extent people can distinguish trees with various features (relative orientation, structure, density of benches, color distribution of leaves, etc.) in virtual environment, especially real-time rendering such as game industry.
-During the controlled experiment, there are two research methods are used qualitatively and quantitatively.
-The qualitive method assesses the visually perceptual impression of interviewees on several groups of experimental materials.
-The quantitative method measures precise statistics on experimenting variables.
-The two research methods are complementary, creating a valid and comprehensive image of the experiment.
+TThe gaming industry always faces the continual challenges of striking balance between real-time computing performance and graphics presentation quality.
+This is particularly apparent for a game with vast wild-lands scenes which demands for a large number of tree models.
+From the visual perception perspective, this paper investigated whether people can distinguish trees with uniqueness of various features (relative orientation, density of branches, leaf color) using the same tree model in a virtual environment.
+During the controlled experiment, quantitative research methods were used, which measured the statistics of tree variations.
+The results suggested that our methods successfully contributed a strategy in saving graphic resources without user consciousness and maintaining high graphics performance.

 -----------------------------------------------------------------------------------------------